Console45/nest-meilisearch/README.md

 ## Installation

-This plugin requires you install the `meilisearch` package to work
+This plugin requires you to install the `meilisearch` package to work

 Installation with npm